Restoration Work to begin November 8th!

 The project will begin by marking the property with site flags and/or paint and may include placing protective barriers up around some of the tombs and headstones.
 Fieldwork is weather dependent and may extend longer than the anticipated closure period.
 Public access to the cemetery will be restricted during this phase of the project.

 This project was funded in part with Community Preservation Act Funds and a Massachusetts Cultural Council Facilities Fund Grant.

 For more information about this project, please contact Patti Kelleher, Department of Planning and Community Development at 978-619-5685.

 Located in the heart of the Charter Street National Register Historic District, Charter Street Cemetery is Salem’s oldest burial ground.
 This 1.47 acre public green space contains one of the New England's finest collection of 17th, 18th and 19th century gravestone art with the oldest stone dating to 1673.
 Notable burials include Judge John Hathorne, who had a prominent role in the witchcraft trials of 1692, Governor Simon Bradstreet, Salem woodcarver and architect Samuel McIntire, and many of Salem's most prominent merchant families of the 18th century including the Forrester, Fiske and Derby families.

-In 2017, the City received a Massachusetts Cultural Council Facilities Fund grant to implement the completed landscape plan.
-This work will begin in Spring 2018 and will include upgrades and stabilization of the pathways, installation of in ground lighting, installation and restoration of fencing, and major landscaping improvements.
+In 2017, the City received a Massachusetts Cultural Council Facilities Fund grant to implement Phase II - Landscape Restoration.
+This full restoration work will begin in Spring 2019 and will include upgrades and stabilization of the pathways, installation of in ground lighting, installation and restoration of fencing, and major landscaping improvements.

-Please check back for updates on the Charter Street Cemetery restoration project.
+Please check back for more updates on the Charter Street Cemetery restoration project.